 - Using this option, it is possible to transfer to a defined contribution (DC) pension arrangement, where it might be possible to take your benefits in a more flexible way, for example as a series of cash lump sums while keeping your retirement savings invested. - Different providers offer different options in relation to what you can do with your benefits.
 It's very important to understand the different costs and charges associated with each option and also the tax implications of any decision you take.

-Turn the page to find out more about LVE, the pension specialists who were appointed by the Trustee to give you impartial, regulated financial advice about your pension options.
+Go to the next page for more information about , the regulated pension specialists appointed by the Trustee to give you paid-for, impartial retirement advice about your pension options.